Georgia postpones primaries again because of coronavirus

 One main concern among election officials has been the health — and availability — of poll workers.
 Some counties in Georgia have reported losing poll workers, who are often older, at a rapid pace as the virus has spread because many are fearful for their health.

-By Wednesday evening, the state's Department of Public Health counted more than 2,000 people hospitalized by the virus in Georgia and at least 369 deaths.
+By Thursday, the state's Department of Public Health counted more than 2,100 people hospitalized by the virus in Georgia and at least 379 deaths.

 Follow AP coverage of the virus outbreak at https://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak.